Wild Africa Safari

-Today we will wake up early in the morning around 4.30 am and depart out on our sunrise game drive.
-The morning is the best time to view Wildlife in the Serengeti.
-After a couple of hours on the game drive we will head back to our tented lodge for breakfast.
-We will then pack up and drive one last time through the Serengeti and onto the spectacular Ngorongoro Crater.
-We will descend the crater where we will have our packed lunch on the Ngorongoro crater floor.
+Today we wake up early and depart for a sunrise game drive.
+Morning is the best time to view wildlife in the Serengeti.
+After a couple hours on the game drive we will head back to our tented camp for breakfast.
+Then we're off for one last drive through the Serengeti to the spectacular Ngorongoro Crater.
+Descending into the crater we'll enjoy our picnic lunch on the Ngorongoro Crater floor.
 We will spend all afternoon enjoying a game drive through the crater, which creates a surreal home for both year round and migrating species of animals and birds.
-After our full day of game drives, we will go to our accommodation for dinner.
-Tonight we will be staying in Karatu, in the Farmhouse Valley Lodge.
+After our full day of game drives, we will go to our accommodation for dinner and relaxation.
+Tonight, we will be staying at the elegant Marera Valley Lodge.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip